blendmont(1) General Commands Manual blendmont(1)

 and for each peak, it will compute a correlation coefficient in

-from the overlap zone.
-The areas will each be filtered with the
+The areas will each be filtered with the same filter applied in

-same filter applied in the cross-correlation.
-This option is
+the cross-correlation.
+This option is appropriate if montages

-appropriate if montages are very sloppy, because the raw peak
+are very sloppy, because the raw peak strength of a correlation

-strength of a correlation is less the lower the overlap between
+is less the lower the overlap between the areas correlated, and

-the areas correlated, and it is easy for a spurious peak to
+it is easy for a spurious peak to become stronger than the true

-ment between the areas.
-The true peak will generally still give
+true peak will generally give a stronger correlation coefficient

-which case the default is 16.
+case the default is 50, or 100 with VerySloppyMontage.

 -radius1 OR -FilterRadius1 Floating point